Lom Municipality (Norway): Churches

-The Church of Norway has three parishes (sokn) within the municipality of Lom.
+The Church of Norway has three parishes (sokn) within Lom Municipality.
 It is part of the Nord-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.

 History

 An ancient trade route passed up from Sunnmøre through Lom and Skjåk and down the Gudbrandsdalen valley into Eastern Norway.
 The trade consisted of fish and salt heading inland, and grain heading to the coast.